-It really doesn’t make sense to me, the life science industry has a reputation of innovative thinking why don’t we apply that to the marketing and sales strategy?
+It really doesn't make sense to me, the life science industry has a reputation for innovative thinking why don’t we apply that to the marketing and sales strategy?

 I have always been voraciously passionate about being a part of transforming cutting edge disruptive scientific research into viable products.
 Products that solve peoples real needs.
 In other words from lab to market.